BobGerman/Ignite24-Labs/LAB-441/instructions.md

     1. **Region**: West US
     1. Select **Provision**
 1. In the warning prompt, select **Provision**.
-1. Wait for the process to complete.
+1. Wait for the process to complete, this can take a 1-3 minutes.
 Teams Toolkit will output its progress in the Output pane.
 1. In the **Info** prompt, select **View provisioned resources** to open a browser.

 Take a minute to examine the Azure Bot Service resource in the Azure Portal.